 P&C insurance companies: Get the most out of your MDM investments

 MDM solutions cost a lot of money and take a lot of effort to implement, but they are worth it to gain the elusive “single view of the customer.”
-However, every MDM solution on the market flags anywhere from 10-20% of customer records as potential duplicates that it cannot definitively match to an existing customer identity.
-These potential duplicates must be manually reviewed and resolved, or simply ignored.
-Either way, they significantly erode the business cases that justify having the MDM in the first place.
+However, every MDM solution at every organization has a critical flaw: it flags anywhere from 10-20% of customer records as “suspected duplicates” that it cannot definitively match to an existing customer identity.
+These “suspected duplicates” either (1) require manual review and resolution, costing time and effort, or (2) are left unresolved, leaving the MDM riddled with duplicate records and significantly eroding the business cases that justify having the MDM in the first place.

 Luckily, Verato Auto-Steward™ can help companies get the most out of their MDM investments.
-It is a cloud-based plug-in for MDM technologies that programmatically and automatically resolves the difficult potential matches that MDM technologies cannot make on their own.
-For example, a recent customer was able to reduce the number of potential matches in its MDM by millions within weeks of integrating Verato Auto-Steward.
+It is a cloud-based plug-in for MDM technologies that automatically finds and resolves the missed matches and duplicate records in an MDM technology—including automatically resolving the “suspected duplicates” that MDM technologies cannot resolve on their own.
+For example, a recent customer was able to reduce the number of “suspected duplicates” in its MDM by millions within weeks of integrating Verato Auto-Steward.

 MDM Solutions Are Really Expensive, but Really Worth It